Genskill2/004-foundations-ex4/README.md

 ### Exercise

-There is a file provided called `estimate.c` which has a prototype of a function `wallis_pi`.
+There is a file provided called `wallis.c` which has a prototype of a function `wallis_pi`.
 It will take the number of iterations and return the estimate of pi using the wallis formula.